mesosphere/dcos-docs-site/pages/service-docs/hdfs/v2.0.0-2.6.0-cdh5.11.0/quick-start/index.md

 **Prerequisites:**

--  [DC/OS and DC/OS CLI installed](/docs/1.9/installing/) with a minimum of five private agent nodes, each with at least two CPU shares and eight GB of RAM available to the HDFS service.
+-  [DC/OS and DC/OS CLI installed](/docs/1.10/installing/) with a minimum of five private agent nodes, each with at least two CPU shares and eight GB of RAM available to the HDFS service.
--  Depending on your [security mode](/docs/1.9/overview/security/security-modes/), HDFS requires a service authentication for access to DC/OS.
-For more information, see [Configuring DC/OS Access for HDFS](https://docs.mesosphere.com/service-docs/hdfs/hdfs-auth/).
+-  Depending on your [security mode](/docs/1.10/security/ent/#security-modes), HDFS requires a service authentication token for access to DC/OS.
+For more information, see [Configuring DC/OS Access for HDFS](/service-docs/hdfs/hdfs-auth/).

    | Security mode | Service Account |
 navigationTitle:  Quickstart